 The hotel’s challenging, 6,800-yard, 18-hole parkland course golf course was designed by Jonathan Gaunt.
 The course, along with the rest of the on-site amenities, make Castleknock one of Dublin’s top golf destinations

-Accommodations include 144 guest rooms, some of which are a little on the small side, but comfortable just the same.
+With the completion of the new extension in 2017, Castleknock Hotel now has 190 bedrooms.
 Other facilities include an indoor swimming pool, sauna, Jacuzzi and a steam room - Club Tonic is Castleknock’s spa, offering a full range of health facilities and beauty therapies.

-Three restaurants and bars provide a range of dining options: The Park Restaurant, Fionn Uisce Bar, and The Lime Tree Bar.
+Four restaurants and bars provide a range of dining options: Earth & Vine, Bar 22, The Lobby At Castleknock and The Lime Tree Bar.

 Stylish, comfortable and definitely upscale, the Portmarnock Hotel & Golf Links is only a 10-minute drive from Dublin International Airport and roughly 25 minutes from downtown Dublin.

 Overlooking one of Dublin's finest beaches, the 18-hole golf links was designed by Bernhard Langer and is one of the finest golf courses in Ireland.
-The hotel itself offers a wide range of facilities, including the award-winning Osbourne Restaurant, The Cocktail Bar, and The Jameson Bar.
+The hotel itself offers a wide range of facilities, including The Seaview, The 1780, An Sibin Pub and The Jameson Bar.
 Deer Park is an ideal location for the small to mid-size business convention - the state-of-the-art facilities are designed to accommodate most business meeting needs.
 Finally, no really great resort is worth the mention if it lacks a spa: the Oceana Spa at Deer Park is one of the best.

 Other facilities include a swimming pool, sauna, steam room, Jacuzzi and a spa - the perfect way to relax after a day on the links.